Begin your pilot school sooner & it won’t take too long to bear fruit.

-Most of my readers desire to quickly get a commercial pilot license and become an airline pilots soon.
+Most of my readers desire to quickly get a commercial pilot license and become an airline pilot soon.

 The purpose of a commercial pilot school is to train you and aid you in obtaining a commercial pilot license.
-Nevertheless, you’re not ready to get your airline pilot job as a fresh graduate of commercial pilot school.
+Yet, you won’t be ready to get your airline pilot job as a fresh graduate.

-Continue reading, and you’ll understand what I mean.
-I broke down this post into several sections:
+Similarly, I broke down this post into several sections, describing:

 - How long is commercial pilot school?;

-- What circumstances can prolong your commercial pilot schooling period?;
+- What circumstances can prevent you from prolonging your commercial pilot schooling period?;

 - Do you think you are ready to work after twelve months of training?